trinsic/oddxt/content/posts/storj-ingressing.md

 Hint: As the last line of my command I have the containers I want to monitor.
 Rather than monitor all images I'm running I have just my Storj container called storagenode.
 This is handy as I run many containers that I don’t necessarily want to be updating the second they are released (number one cause of breaking things).

-Storj is exciting technology that is bound to change how storage on the internet works.
+Storj is exciting technology that is bound to shake up traditional centralized cloud storage providers.
 I love how easy it is to contribute your own storage and can't wait to see real-world usage in time.